New features were rolled out onto the Google Maps app on Android yesterday that provide in-app payment options for vehicle parking and public transit.

 Riders can understand how to pay in advance and get their fare ready ahead of time, which is particularly helpful for urban regions with multiple transit systems that each have their own separate fares.

-In the San Francisco Bay Area, for instance, riders can buy a digital Clipper Card — the transit payment smart card equivalent of the Orca card in Seattle, and the Hop Fastpass Transit Card in Portland — directly from the Google Maps app.
+In the San Francisco Bay Area, for instance, riders can buy a digital Clipper Card — the transit payment smart card equivalent of TransLink’s Compass Card in Vancouver, Metrolinx’s Presto Card in Toronto, and STM’s Opus Card in Montreal — directly from the Google Maps app.
 All riders will need to do is tap their phone on the card reader.